 Universum is Scandinavias biggest science centre.
-Here an image from the Akvarium.
+Here is an image from the Akvarium.
 Photo: Universum.

-Close to Röda Sten Konsthall you’ll find Majorna, a city district well known for it’s particular architectural style.
-This used to be a working class area and is full of county governor’s houses (known as “Landshövdingehus” in Swedish) that feature distinct design characteristics unique to Gothenburg.
-How will you recognize these buildings?
-They are mostly two storeys high with the first floor built in stone and another two floors made of wood to prevent them from burning down in case of a fire.
+Close to Röda Sten Konsthall you’ll find Majorna, a city district well known for its particular architectural style.
+This used to be a working class area and is full of county governors' houses (known as “Landshövdingehus” in Swedish) that feature distinct design characteristics unique to Gothenburg.
+How will you recognise these buildings?
+They are mostly two storeys high with the first floor built in stone and another two floors made of wood to prevent them from burning down in the case of a fire.

 If you feel like having a fresh treat while admiring the architecture you should continue on to Feskekôrka, a special fish church that holds an indoor fish market and seafood restaurants.
 The “church” got its name because of its similarity to a gothic church, but really isn’t one.
 Opened in 1874, Feskekôrka has found itself on many “must-see” lists, both for the residents of Gothenburg as well as tourists.

 - Map for the Architecture geek: Google Map